MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 2. A Stack Overflow question with the title "Is longjmp supposed to restore the stack?" essentially gets "no" [as a reply](https://stackoverflow.com/questions/58498259/is-longjmp-supposed-to-restore-the-stack), and explains that using `longjmp` to jump up the call stack by one function stomps on local variables that aren't marked `volatile`, whereas the trusty `return` statement of course doesn't.

+3. From this [Stack Overflow answer](https://stackoverflow.com/a/20755336/13279557) by the user paulsm4:

+    > To allow either form of behavior, POSIX.1 does not specify the effect of setjmp and longjmp on signal masks.
+Instead, two new functions, sigsetjmp and siglongjmp, are defined by POSIX.1.
+These two functions should always be used when branching from a signal handler.

 The [Wikipedia page titled setjmp.h](https://en.wikipedia.org/wiki/Setjmp.h) lists more caveats, and describes how `setjmp` together with `longjmp` can be used to implement try-catch exception handling in higher-level programming languages.

 The error handling grug wants to do that was described earlier doesn't need to worry about any of these issues, but *you* might want to consider them.